 The Internal Revenue Service revealed today that taxpayers with excess APTC for 2020 are not needed to submit Form 8962, Premium Tax Credit, or report an excess advance Premium Tax Credit payment on their 2020 Form 1040 or Form 1040-SR, Schedule 2, Line 2, when they submit.

 Qualified taxpayers might declare a PTC for medical insurance coverage in a certified health insurance bought through a Health Insurance Marketplace.
 Taxpayers utilize Form 8962, Premium Tax Credit to figure the quantity of their PTC and reconcile it with their APTC.
-This calculation lets taxpayers understand whether they need to increase their tax liability by all or a part of their excess APTC, called an excess advance Premium Tax Credit payment, or might declare a net PTC.
+This calculation lets taxpayers understand whether they should increase their tax liability by all or a part of their excess APTC, called an excess advance Premium Tax Credit payment, or might declare a net PTC.

 Initial Source: https://www.irs.gov/newsroom/irs-suspends-requirement-to-repay-excess-advance-payments-of-the-2020-premium-tax-credit-those-claiming-net-premium-tax-credit-must-file-form-8962